dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 see options to divide discussion topics based on the available group types.

-.. note:: You can choose only one group type by which to divide discussions, even if your course both uses cohorts and has multiple enrollment tracks.
+.. note:: You can choose only one group type by which to divide discussions, even if your course uses cohorts and also has multiple enrollment tracks.

 The group type that you choose for dividing discussions is used to divide all discussion topics in the course, both course-wide and content-specific.